TriticeaeToolbox/breedbase.R/README.md

 The `PlotData` class is used to represent the phenotype observations (one or more traits) of a single Plot from a single Trial.
-A vector of `PlotData` objects can be used to represent the observations from an entire Trial and can be used to create a plot data upload template that can be uploaded through a breeDBase website.
+A vector of `PlotData` objects can be used to represent the observations from an entire Trial and can be used to create a plot data upload template that can be uploaded through a breedbase website.

 A `PlotData` object is created with a `plot_name` and a named list of `observations` (and optionally `notes` for the plot).